Swimmov/DogsPooGolf/README.md

 ## Prototype of a game called “DogsPooGolf”.
-* If you any time took dog outside and cleaned after - you should understand. *
+*If you any time took dog outside and cleaned after - you should understand*
 ### The Idea:
 1. Choose the size of your dog
 2. Choose the breed.